HieuMilieu/Hangman/README.md

 ## Features:

-- Users to load the game text files sequentially or in Parallel
+- Users to load the game text files sequentially or in parallel
 - Users can load/save game status
 - Users can select 4 different levels of difficulty